khalid-hussain/shaheen/chap2.md

 flourished after military check posts were established throughout the length and breadth of the country.

-During these troubled times, Yusuf Bin Tashfeen, the ruler of Algeria and Morocco, came to the rescue of the Muslims.
+During these troubled times, Yusuf bin Tashfeen, the ruler of Algeria and Morocco, came to the rescue of the Muslims.
 He rescued the Muslims from the mighty claws of the Christians.
 However, he could not unite the imprudent Muslims strategically.
 When all his strategies and efforts failed, he captured Andalus and made it a province of his African empire.

-The African dynasty of Al-Moravid that was founed by Yusuf Bin Tashfeen could not be established for long.
+The African dynasty of Al-Moravid that was founed by Yusuf bin Tashfeen could not be established for long.
 As soon as the nobles of Andalus sensed the weakness of the rule, they quickly seceded and every major city became a separate kingdom.
 At this critical stage, Abdul Momin tried to support this